 - Speaker-Level and RCA Inputs

-We’ve reviewed a ton of Kenwood car audio equipment on this site before.
-Kenwood is one of the most authoritative brands in this industry.
 They’ve been around for a very long time.
-They have made a name for themselves in the audio industry developing and marketing a wide array of audio equipment including car speakers,subwoofers, amps, headunits as well as Hi-Fi home and personal audio, and amateur radio (“ham”) equipment.
+They have made a name for themselves in the audio industry developing and marketing a wide array of audio equipment including car speakers, subwoofers, amps, head units as well as Hi-Fi home and personal audio, and amateur radio (“ham”) equipment.

-The KSC-SW11 incorporates a 8 inch subwoofer powered by 75 watts RMS by the built-in amplifier.
-This compact powered enclosed subwoofer features a very high sensitivity rating of 110 dB.
 Which is quite impressive.
-And as a matter of fact, a subwoofer with high sensitivity rating requires less power to play louder than a sub model with low sensitivity.
+And as a matter of fact, a subwoofer with high sensitivity rating requires less power to play louder than a sub model with lower sensitivity.

 - Built-in amplifier